gilboz/ida_kernelcache_ng/README.md

 - [X] Add a test script to analyze the kernelcache using the new idalib (headless mode)
 - [X] Implement ColorizeVtables phase: set colors for vtable vmethods (which one overrides, which is new, which is inherited from super)
   The drawback here is that in order to set a color for each vtable entry I cannot retype the to the corresponding structure

 ## Improvements Needed
 - [ ] Resolve TODOs for edge cases in all of the phases

 Tracking issues
 1. 93 Classes are subject to multiple inheritance
 2. 70 Virtual methods that have wrong function boundaries
+3. Classes that don't have a vtable, "optimized" classes
+4. Vtable entries with a non-unique source